 As such, we see volatility continuing in the short-term.
 While volatile periods are tough to stomach, history shows that times like these do eventually subside and returns are still achieved over long periods of time.
 The last time we saw this level of volatility was in 2011 during the U.S. debt ceiling and European sovereign debt crisis.
 The S&P 500 declined 19% from August to October 2011 as uncertainty shocked the markets, then surged more than 20% in the following five months.
 That was one of the five corrections the S&P 500 has endured over the past 11 years, while posting 15% annual returns.

 Downside in equity markets could continue to be driven by a lack of stabilization in Treasury yields, elevated VIX levels, a premium price-to-earnings ratio on the S&P 500, and an increased spread of the coronavirus domestically.
 Increased federal spending targeted at helping those impacted by the coronavirus, increased productivity out of China, and better than feared economic data around the world would help reduce volatility in the marketplace.

 The most important thing to remember as an investor is your time horizon.
 If you have short-term cash needs, less than 3 years, then reducing equity exposure may be appropriate for you.
 Long-term investors have performed best by remaining committed to their investing plan and updating it regularly.

-Our Cash Enhanced Managed Portfolios were built to help ease customer anxiety in periods like these.
+Our cash-enhanced Robo Portfolios were built to help ease customer anxiety in periods like these.
 These portfolios hold 30% of investable assets in a cash account to help buffer the volatility of the market, and could be worth exploring if you feel the need to take a more conservative approach.